-It’s Fall again! time for hot chocolate, bonfires and to watch the leaves turn.
-Our homes are cozier this time of year as we prepare for holidays and the arrival of loved ones.
-However, autumn does come with some challenges.
-I know you might be making a list and checking it twice but holiday shopping is not the only challenge to be found this season.
-One of the biggest challenges is yard work because when those leaves fall its time to rake them.
-On the plus side yard work such as raking leaves count as moderate exercise!
-Now some not so good news: it is actually very easy to injure yourself if you are using improper techniques.
+It’s Fall again! time for hot chocolate, bonfires, and watching the leaves turn.
+It’s the best time of year but Autumn does come with some challenges.
+One of the biggest challenges is yard work because when those leaves fall it’s time to rake them.
+On the plus side, yard work such as raking leaves count as moderate exercise!
+Now some not-so-good news: it is very easy to injure yourself if you are using improper techniques.
 The colder weather already puts you at risk for muscle pain- muscles constrict in cold weather and are more prone to cramps and strain.
 Add to that all of the twisting, turning, bending, pulling, pushing, and reaching of raking.
-And since these are seasonal activities, you are probably using muscles that may not be a limber as expected.
+And since these are seasonal activities, you are probably using muscles that may not be as limber as expected.
 All of these factors can contribute to injury.
-Common injuries include upper and/or lower back strain, neck pain, and shoulder pain.
+Common injuries include upper or lower back strain, neck pain, and shoulder pain.

-- Do stretching exercises before and throughout the course of your yard work
+- Do stretching exercises before and throughout your yard work

 - Stand as straight as possible